“Actually it's been kind of slow this week.”

 You're talking with someone you know who works in another part of your company.
 She asks if you've been busy lately.
-You're not busy, so you say:
+You're not busy, so you say this.

 Actually it's been kind of slow this week.

-Use this to tell people something that's different from what they are expecting to hear, or unexpected:
+Use this to tell people something that's unexpected or different from what they are expecting to hear:

-"Actually," is really useful in situations where someone is doing something wrong and you want to correct them.
+"Actually," is really useful for correcting people.
 For example, if you're putting a puzzle together with someone and they put a piece in the wrong place, say: